openservicemesh/osm/tests/e2e/README.md

 ```

 #### OSM Tag
-The following flag will refer to the version of the OSM platform containers (OSM and init) for test to use:
+The following flag will refer to the image version of the OSM platform containers (`osm-controller` and `init`) and `tcp-echo-server` for the tests to use:
 ```
 -osmImageTag string
 		OSM image tag (default "latest")